COSEnu/cosenu_docs/usage.md

 # To capture the evolution of the field variables for all the velocities over entire domain.
 n_fullsnap: 3

-# To capture the evolution of the field variables for all th velocity modes at given locations.
+# To capture the evolution of the field variables for all the velocity modes at given locations.
 n_vsnap: 5 # snapshot of phase-space at vsnap_zlocs
 vsnap_z: [-300, 0, 300] # z-locations for phsse-space snapshots.